errordeveloper/imagine/README.md

 - image testing as a separate target
 - registry as a separate notion to image name and tag with multi-registry support
 - by default it will not overwrite existing tags, neither it will rebuild

+Historically, `docker build` always needed custom automation logic.
+The author of `imagine` has replicated various implementation between a multitude of projects.
+This tool was born as `docker buildx bake` was released, which offers huge improvements, however it (rightly) stops short of being opinionated.
+So `imagine` offers a few simple feature on top of it by generating JSON build manifests.

 ## How it works?